ENG 330: Medieval Drama

 Course Description

 Playing makes us human; all humans play.
-Some human play is so alive that just to witness it happening is enlivening: often, that play involves partially pre-planned, structured, or scripted role-play, performed by real bodies in real time and space — what we now call drama.
-Medieval English players considered all types of play and game (sports, role-play, music, gambling, etc.) to be part of the same genre, but they never called any of it “drama” or “theatre” — let alone “literature” or “high art.”
+Wherever humans live together, some play emerges that involves role-playing, part or all of which is pre-planned, structured, or scripted, and which is performed by and for real bodies in real time and space, involving physical action beyond what simply reading aloud would require — what we now call drama.
+But medieval English players didn’t call it “drama,” nor “theatre” (let alone “literature” or “high art”).
+They considered all types of “play” and “game” to be part of the same genre, inclusive of sports, music, gambling, and much more.
 As a result, few play texts were preserved with much care, and fewer were marked out in ways that make them easily identifiable as what we’d now consider to be drama.
-If we don’t roughen up our sense of what a dramatic text can be in the first place, then, and insist on unmediated reading, we not only fail to read medieval plays as anything but poor reflections of our own ideas about drama, but also may fail to identify what play texts survive at all: that’s part of why the list of known medieval plays is so short — and why it is still growing.
+If we don’t roughen up our sense of what a dramatic text can be in the first place, and insist on unmediated reading, we not only fail to read medieval plays as anything but poor reflections of our own limited ideas about drama, but also may fail to identify what play texts survive at all.
+That’s part of why the list of known medieval plays is so short — and why it is still growing.

-In ENG 330, we will read from edited (but not translated) versions of most of the medieval English play texts that are known to survive from before 1485, focusing on the fourteenth and fifteenth centuries (because so few texts survive from England before then).
+In ENG 330, we will read from edited (but not translated) material drawn from nearly all of the Middle English play texts that are known to survive from before 1485, focusing on the fifteenth century (because so few plays survive from England before then).
 We will at once rely on the work of prior drama editors and learn to resist editorial assumptions about performance by interacting with rawer dramatic texts.
 Since most medieval plays were copied from texts meant primarily for insiders’ eyes — for players, not readers — we must attend as much to their implicit cues for action as we do to their dialogue.
 That kind of reading requires us to (and thus helps develop our ability to) better see the cultural concepts we take for granted — regarding drama, storytelling, belief, seriousness, taste, mortality, repression, and play — and to think outside our modernity.
 We’ll work through an array of concepts and resources that will help us do that reading and thinking.

 Some of our discussions will involve reading dramatic dialogue aloud, sometimes by standing up and acting out scenes live or by physicalizing some elements of staging.
 No student will be required (nor at all pressured) to do any live reading, acting, or physicalization; you can reap some benefits from these exercises simply by watching them being done.
 Then again, everyone will have multiple chances (and kind words of encouragement) to volunteer — people often surprise themselves in this class, so make sure you leave some room to be surprised.